Start9Labs/documentation/source/contributing/template.rst

   :width: 50%
   :alt: Test figure

   Here is a figure title.
+This image will only display in the live documentation.

 Sub-title 2
 -----------